thibaultmg/acm-rag-content/docs/acm/2.15/gitops/main.md

 configuration manifest to automatically set up dependencies between the manifests.

-### Additional resources

-- See Generating a policy that installs the Compliance Operator.

-- See Deploying policies by using GitOps for more details.

-- See OpenShift GitOps and the Operator documentation for more details.

-- See Adding Operators to a cluster.

-- See the Compliance Operator documentation for more details.

-- See Using Init Containers to perform tasks before a pod is deployed.

-- See Argo CD.

--

 ## Creating a customized service account for Argo CD push model

 Create a service account on a managed cluster by creating a